 When a judge hands down a probationary sentence, it is often seen as giving that person a chance to succeed on their own without the need for a lengthy term of incarceration.
 However, when a probationer violates probation, judges will often take offense, figuring that the chance they provided to that person was wasted.
 Therefore, in many cases, judges will sentence harshly on violations of probation.

 If you recently found out that you are in violation of your probation in Michigan, you should immediately consult with Attorney Steven Schwartz.
-With the assistance of the Schwartz Law Group, you will be able to make sure that the judge gets your full story and is presented with any mitigating evidence that can act in your favor.
+With the assistance of the Schwartz Criminal Defense Firm, you will be able to make sure that the judge gets your full story and is presented with any mitigating evidence that can act in your favor.

 Unlike trials, violation hearings are not bound by the rules of evidence and tend to be more informal, but the punishments can still be great.
 Some probation violations can be the result of new criminal charges.
 In any situation, not only will we work hard to see that you are able to continue your probation, we will help you fight.
 Call (248) 266-8720 to set up a free consultation with Attorney Steven Schwartz today.